 Gina Turco received an NSF doctoral fellowship, March 2013!

 Mallorie Taylor-Teeples won a best oral presentation award at the ASPB Western Div meeting, April 2013!

-Peter Etchell from Durham University won a Marie Curie Fellowship and will be joining the lab August 1, 2013!
+Peter Etchell from Durham University won a Marie Curie Fellowship and joined the lab August 1, 2013!

-Tomato Root Novel Loci Paper accepted for publication by Plant Physiology, April 2013!
+Tomato Root Novel Loci Paper was published by Plant Physiology, April 2013!